KeisyNKK/kafka-samples/design/martin-fowler/evolving/README.md

 shape you might desire.
 That’s exactly what a data scientist needs for an explora‐ tory investigation, but it’s not so great for managing the spiral of interservice dependencies in a burgeoning service estate.

+# The REST-to-ETL Problem

+A second, often more common, issue when you’re faced with a data service is that it actually becomes preferable to suck the data out so it can be held and manipulated locally (Figure 8-4).
+There are lots of reasons for this to happen in practice, but some of the main ones are:
+• The data needs to be combined with some other dataset.
+• The data needs to be closer, either due to geography or to be used offline (e.g., on a mobile).
+• The data service displays operational issues, which cause outages down‐ stream.
+• The data service doesn’t provide the functionality the client needs and/or can’t change quick enough.

+Data on the Inside and
+Data on the Outside.